TomDonoghue/SIMparam/README.md

 The analyses in this repository were done as part of the [`Parameterizing Neural Power Spectra`](https://doi.org/10.1101/299859) paper.

-A full guide to analyses including in this paper is available [here](https://github.com/fooof-tools/Paper).
+A guide to all the analyses included in this paper is available [here](https://github.com/fooof-tools/Paper).

 ## Requirements